KarlaCarvajal/jenkins-for-java/README.md

 `$ sh setup_jenkins.sh`

-The script will build a docker image named `machine/jenkins-java-lts` and runs a container named `server-jenkins` exposing the ports `8080, 50000`
+The script will build a docker image named `machine/jenkins-java-lts` and runs a container named `server-jenkins-java` exposing the ports `8080, 50000`

 For do tests you can clone the project: